confluentinc/tutorials/kafka-consumer-application/kafka/README.md

 ## Create a Consumer

-There are required propertied needed to create a Kafka Consumer.
+There are required properties needed to create a Kafka Consumer.
 At a minimum, the `Consumer` needs to know:
 * How to find the Kafka broker(s).
 * How to deserialize the key and value of events.
 * A group id value for consumer group coordination.